Emma0147/alx-low_level_programming/0x01-variables_if_else_while/README.md

-assign a random number to the variable
+program will assign a random number to the variable